The mission had not changed all that much in the decades since I was last here.

 “When we were with the Buffalo Battalion,” I paused, “he spoke the Portuguese to the Angolan Soldiers in the unit to help me communicate with them, until I had learned enough of the language.
 Now I need him to translate a different language for me.
 Just like the Portuguese that he learned from you, it is a language of his people, that language of the Bush medicine men.
 The language of the witch doctors.”

 “Father, because you raised Moses from the time he was a young boy, he has followed in your footsteps.
 I found out, actually only after many months together, that he is a religious man.
 This surprised me, considering who we were.”

 But he rationalized this to me by believing he was fighting to stop the forces of evil.
 He said that the communists were the anti-Christ.
 He was fighting to stop their spread into Africa.

 So now I need him to help fight another “evil.”

 Opposite us I could see small groups of children.
 They were sitting on the sand in the shade of the trees.

 Each group had at least one adult, either standing or sitting on a chair in the position of authority.
 Some groups even had two or three adults.
 I was not sure if these were trainee teachers.
 Most of the activities of the mission centered around educating.

 In this part of the sub-Continent it was well known that the Jesuits provided some of the best available.

 As we passed between the groups Father Xavier tarried here and there to listen.
-Sometimes he would swap a few words with the adults, and with a smile and a nod acknowledge the greeting given to him and I enchanted unison by the kids.
+Sometimes he would swap a few words with the adults, and with a smile and a nod acknowledge the greeting given to him.

 Leaving the kids behind we continued our way back to his office and I picked up where I had left off.